whoward/docs/markdown/reference/common_errors.md

 related timeout setting in your test runner.

 ##UnreachableBrowserException: Error communicating with the remote browser.
-It may have died.
+It may have died

 This error is thrown in Java when your test has timed out -- for example, due to the automatic 90-second idle timeout, which most often is caused by a dropped